© Crown copyright 2021

 Estimates for the most recent months are provisional and are likely to be updated as more data is incorporated into the index.
 While changes to estimates are small at the headline level, these can be larger at lower geographies due to the fewer transactions used.
 Further details on why our estimates change can be found in our revisions policy.

 2. Data sources

-The main sources of price paid data used in the UK HPI are the Land Registry for England and Wales, Registers of Scotland and Her Majesty’s Revenue and Customs Stamp Duty Land Tax data for the Northern Ireland Residential property prices index (RPPI).
+The main sources of price paid data used in the UK HPI are HM Land Registry for England and Wales, Registers of Scotland and Her Majesty’s Revenue and Customs Stamp Duty Land Tax data for the Northern Ireland House Price Index.

 There are a number of registrations excluded from the version of the Price Paid Data (PPD) used in the UK HPI.
 These are: